DrM0SK4/az900-study-guide/Azure900-study.md

   > | ----------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
   > | let you create and manage a group of identical, load-balanced VMs                                                                               | Availability sets are designed to ensure that VMs stagger updates and have varied power and network connectivity, preventing you from losing all your VMs with a single network or power failure.                  | Is a desktop and application virtualization service that runs on the cloud.
 It enables you to use a cloud-hosted version of Windows from any location                                                                                                                         |
   > | Scale sets allow you to centrally manage, configure, and update a large number of VMs                                                           | The update domain groups VMs that can be rebooted at the same time.
 This allows you to apply updates while knowing that only one update domain grouping will be offline at a time                                  | Provides centralized security management for users' desktops with Azure Active Directory.\
-   You can enable multifactor authentication to secure user sign-ins.\
+   You can enable multifactor authentication to secure user sign-ins.
+An azure multi-factor authentication server is ONLY REQUIRED for authentication when support users locate on on-premises Active Directory \
    You can also secure access to data by assigning granular role-based access controls (RBACs) to users. |
   > | The number of VM instances can automatically increase or decrease in response to demand, or you can set it to scale based on a defined schedule | The fault domain groups your VMs by common power source and network switch.
 This helps protect against a physical power or networking failure as the Vms are connected to different power and networking resources | the data and apps are separated from the local hardware.\
    user sessions are isolated in both single and multi-session environments\